VictorBellissant/Machine-Learning-for-Credit-Risk-Prediction/README.md

 Skills developed are :
 Data manipulation and preprocessing with Pandas /
 Data visualization with Pyplot /
-Fine Tuning Pipeline with Sklearn : (PCA & Random Forest, SVD & Logistic regression)
+Fine Tuning Pipeline with Sklearn : (PCA & Random Forest, SVD & Logistic Regression)